jwschman/jwschman.github.io/content/posts/2025/09-19-migrating-from-bitnami-databases-using-the-nextcloud-community-chart/index.md

 kubectl -n nextcloud exec -it <nextcloud-pod> -- php occ maintenance:mode --off
 ```

+## Conclusion

 And with that you should be set up with your new Postgres instance that isn't using a Bitnami image.

+Next week I'll likely write a post about migrating my Bitnami WordPress Helm chart deployment to native Kubernetes manifests also using Official Images.